espressif/esptool/docs/en/troubleshooting.rst

 Serial Terminal Programs
 ------------------------

 There are many serial terminal programs suitable for debugging & serial interaction.
-The pyserial module (which is required for esptool) includes one such command line terminal program - miniterm.py.
-For more details `see this page <https://pyserial.readthedocs.io/en/latest/tools.html#module-serial.tools.miniterm>`_ or run ``miniterm -h``.
+The pyserial module (which is required for ``esptool``) includes one such command line terminal program - miniterm.py.
+For more details `see the related pyserial documentation <https://pyserial.readthedocs.io/en/latest/tools.html#module-serial.tools.miniterm>`_ or run ``miniterm -h``.
+For exact serial port configuration values, see :ref:`serial-port-settings`.

 .. only:: esp8266